Core elements of our PARKINSON PROTOCOL

-The committee uses English as main language
+The committee uses English as the main language

-The European Parkinson Therapy Centre Therapy Protocol is called ReGen™ from the word Regeneration
+The European Parkinson Therapy Centre Therapy Protocol is called ReGen™ from the word Regeneration and is based on the 4 pillars of Parkinson

 - It is essential that the patient is empowered to continue the exercise after their visit therefore explanation and repetition are core elements in the therapy.